 The past decade or so has seen important legislative responses to informatics in all of the advanced English speaking democracies.
-Freedom of information and privacy laws have been enacted in the United States and Canada.4 Privacy legislation has been enacted in the United Kingdom.
-But, although 57 per cent of the British people last year told an opinion poll that they though FOI would help protection of rights "a great deal,"5 the United Kingdom government seems to adhere to the old mythology of ministerial accountability, the Official Secrets Act and the world of "leaks" which tends to accompany, nowadays, regimes of too much secrecy.
-The Ponting trial6 and the Westland helicopter affair both show what happens in secretive administrations in the age of the photocopier.
+Freedom of information and privacy laws have been enacted in the United States and Canada.
+Privacy legislation has been enacted in the United Kingdom.
+But, although 57% of the British people last year told an opinion poll that they thought FOI would help protection of rights "a great deal", the United Kingdom government seems to adhere to the old mythology of ministerial accountability, the Official Secrets Act and the world of "leaks" which tends to accompany, nowadays, regimes of too much secrecy.
+The Ponting trial and the Westland helicopter affair all show what happens in secretive administrations in the age of the photocopier.